gradle/gradle/design-docs/managed-component-model.md

 The `components` report should show details of the intermediate outputs of a binary, the relationships between physical things and the entry point task to build the thing.

-# Milestone 5: Build logic defines tasks to run executable things
+# Feature 5: Build logic defines tasks to run executable things

-This milestone generalizes the infrastructure through which build logic defines the executable things and how they are to be executed.
+This feature generalizes the infrastructure through which build logic defines the executable things and how they are to be executed.

-The goals for this milestone:
+The goals for this feature:

 - Introduce an abstraction that represents an executable thing, where an installed executable or a test suite variant are executable things.
 - Allow a rule to define the tasks that run the executable thing.
 - Allow navigation from the model for the executable thing to the tasks that run it.
 - Expose an installed native executable and a test suite variant as executable things.

-This milestone should sync with the plan for play application execution.
+This feature should sync with the plan for play application execution.

 ## Implementation